BC-SECURITY/Taming-Offensive-IronPython/Exercise 7 - Embedding Executables/Exercise 7.md

 1. If not using the provided range, download [Rubeus](https://github.com/GhostPack/Rubeus.git)
 2. Locate the Visual Studio shortcut on your desktop or find it from the Start menu and open it.
 3. Open the Rubeus Solution: `Click on File > Open > Project/Solution`
-4. Locate the Main Method in Rubeus/Program.cs which is name `public static void Main(string[] args)`.
+4. Locate the Main Method in Rubeus/Program.cs, which is named `public static void Main(string[] args)`.
 5. Change the private keyword to public to make the method publicly accessible: csharp
 ```